Grapycal/Grapycal/backend/docs/source/getting_started/basic_usage.rst

 The node library contains all the nodes that are available to use.
 Drag them into the editor to create new instances of them.
+Or, you can also type the name of the node directly into the editor to create it.

 Construct a Graph
 -------------------